 - This ended around Pokémon Ruby and Sapphire, though, when the heroes got "canon" names — the RSE hero is Brendan, and the RSE heroine is May (The Rival is whichever character the player isn't).
 Similarly, Pokémon Diamond and Pearl have Dawn and Lucas.

 - Pokémon Diamond, Pearl, and Platinum have two playable characters and a rival, we end up with Dawn, Lucas, and Barry.
-Barry was the first name on the list of options for the rival, but incidentally the default name if you don't enter anything at all is Pearl which isn't on the list at all.
+Barry was the first name on the list of options for the rival, but incidentally the default name if you don't enter anything at all is Pearl (in Diamond), Diamond (in Pearl), or a random choose between the two (in Platinum), which aren't on the list at all.

 - The remakes of Gold and Silver, Pokemon Heart Gold And Soul Silver, establish Gold's real name as Ethan, which was heavily disputed.
 The new female player character (that replaced Kris) was named Lyra.
 Silver didn't receive a new name per se, but his default name was changed from 'Silver' to 'Soul'.
 His data is still stored under the name 'Silver', though.